brucemack/brucemack.github.io/ampersand/index.md

 There are a few different components, each with its own guide:

-* Please see [The Ampersand Server User's Guide](https://github.com/Ampersand-ASL/amp-server/blob/main/docs/user.md) for installation instructions.
+* Please see [The Ampersand Server User's Guide](https://github.com/Ampersand-ASL/amp-server/blob/main/docs/user.md) for installation instructions on Linux.
 This is the package that most people care about.
 Thanks to David (NR9V) for his assistance with the design and testing of this system.
+* Please see [The Ampersand Windows User's Guide](https://github.com/Ampersand-ASL/amp-win/blob/main/docs/user.md) for installation instructions on Windows.
+This is a very early release and probably not ready for prime-time, but I keep on getting asked whether the server runs on Windows.
 * Please see [The Ampersand Hub User's Guide](https://github.com/Ampersand-ASL/amp-hub/blob/main/docs/user.md) for information about installing a hub server.
 This would typically be run in the cloud.
 Thanks to Frank (KG9M) for his assistance with design and testing of this system.
 * Please see [The ASL Parrot User's Guide](https://github.com/Ampersand-ASL/asl-parrot/blob/main/docs/parrot-deploy.md) for information about installing the parrot server.